micatske/micatske.github.io/_pages/cv.md

 Work experience
 ======
-* June 2022-Aug 2022: Credit Suisse-Quantitative Summer Institute (QSI)
+* Quantitative Summer Associate (June 2022-Aug 2022): Credit Suisse-Quantitative Summer Institute (QSI)
   * Develop an Excel-based tool to calculate Coindex-Coindex and Coindex-CoFuture Correlation
   * Develop CoindexSwap FCV together with peers in C++
   * Assess the model appropriateness by backtesting CoIndexSwap on various underlyings